-In QLD, new legislation effective from 1 January 2022 will impact the requirements for smoke alarms in all residential buildings and most will require upgrades in order to be compliant with the new regulations.
+New smoke alarm legislation effective in QLD from 1 January 2022 will mean that most rental properties require upgrades to be compliant with the new regulations.
 Services are already booking up ahead of the deadline in 2022!
 Let Detector Inspector take this off your to-do list—we’ll make sure you don’t miss out on securing compliance for your properties.

-If you’re still trying to understand what the legislation changes mean for you, we’ve summarised the changes for you here.
+If you’re still trying to get your head around the new legislation, we’ve summarised all the changes for you here.

 Detector Inspector has been installing, servicing and maintaining smoke alarms in Australia for over 15 years.
-We’ve completed well in excess of 1m services and we currently look after the smoke alarm safety for more than 210,000 Australian homes.
+We’ve completed well in excess of 1 million services and we currently look after the smoke alarm safety for more than 250,000 Australian homes.
 We’re committed to partnering with property managers to make homes safer for tenants while making compliance simpler for landlords.

 It’s increasingly evident that there will be a shortage of labour to perform all the upgrades and new installations before the deadline.
 Increased demand will drive up the prices for getting the necessary upgrades as the deadline draws near.
 In other words, the later you leave it to organise the upgrades, the more it will cost.
 If you act now, Detector Inspector can help you get the best possible price and meet the new requirements in time.